AntoineDargier/AntoineDargier/README.md

 ### 👋 Hi there, I'm Antoine 👋

 I'm a French engineer who studied data science and artificial intelligence at CentraleSupélec, Université Paris-Saclay, France.
-I'm currently a Data Scientist consultant at HeadMind Partners based in Paris.
 I'm working on AI projects for big French companies.

 ### 📝 My main projects
 - 🌱 Environmental Communication Index: project to transcribe radio podcasts and create a topic classification on transcription and newspapers to measure environmental topics